Confidence Scores Explained

 A low-confidence finding is not useless.
 It can still point you toward an anomaly, a missing angle, or a question worth checking.
 In many real scenes, the best next step comes from noticing where the evidence is thin.

 That makes confidence useful as a review tool.
 It shows not only what the system sees, but where uncertainty remains.
+A low-confidence note can become a capture prompt: get a wider angle, photograph the detail straight on, improve lighting, or collect a supporting record outside the photo.

 Field note: Confidence is a reading aid, not a courtroom oath.
 Use it to weight a finding, then validate it against the image and the situation.